FXYD5: Function

 This gene encodes a member of a family of small membrane proteins that share a 35-amino acid signature sequence domain, beginning with the sequence PFXYD and containing 7 invariant and 6 highly conserved amino acids.
 The approved human gene nomenclature for the family is FXYD-domain containing ion transport regulator.
 Mouse FXYD5 has been termed RIC (Related to Ion Channel).
 FXYD2, also known as the gamma subunit of the Na,K-ATPase, regulates the properties of that enzyme.
 FXYD1 (phospholemman), FXYD2 (gamma), FXYD3 (MAT-8), FXYD4 (CHIF), and FXYD5 (RIC) have been shown to induce channel activity in experimental expression systems.
 Transmembrane topology has been established for two family members (FXYD1 and FXYD2), with the N-terminus extracellular and the C-terminus on the cytoplasmic side of the membrane.
 This gene product, FXYD5, has not been characterized as a protein.
 Two transcript variants have been found for this gene, and they are both predicted to encode the same protein.

 Dysadherin is the gamma5 subunit of the human Na,K-ATPase.
 Of all the FXYD members, dysadherin is the only member that has a large extracellular sequence of 140 amino acids.
 Dysadherin has been observed to be over-expressed on the surface of cells that have down regulated levels of surface E-cadherin.
 CCL2 (bone homing cytokine)is a protein that is highly affected by silencing dysadherin expression.
 Dysadherin interferes with cell adhesion via beta1 subunit interactions.
-Dysdaherin is a target for an extracellular antibody drug conjugate where the antibody to dysadherin is attached to a cardiac glycoside.
+Dysadherin is a target for an extracellular antibody drug conjugate where the antibody to dysadherin is attached to a cardiac glycoside.